JitendraSoni1234/text-case-changer/README.md

 ## Installation

 1. Launch Visual Studio Code.
-2. Go to the Extensions view by clicking on the square icon in the sidebar on the left or press `Ctrl+Shift+X`.
+2. Go to the Extensions view by clicking on the square icon in the sidebar on the left or press windows: `Ctrl+Shift+X`, mac: `⌘+Shift+X`.
 3. Search for "text-case-changer" in the Extensions Marketplace.
 4. Click the **Install** button next to the extension that appears.
 5. Once the installation is complete, you'll find the extension's icon in the top-right corner of the editor.